 Malcolm Newsam has extensive experience in relation to Children’s Services and Safeguarding and has provided diagnostic intervention and improvement support to a range of councils across the country.

 Gary Ridgway was previously a Detective Superintendent in Cambridgeshire Police and Head of Public Protection.
-He has pioneered proactive victim-led child sexual exploitation (CSE) investigations and led Operation Erle which resulted in the successful conviction of ten offenders
+He has pioneered proactive victim-led child sexual exploitation (CSE) investigations.

-Won’t the focus on Oldham become diluted if it forms part of a wider GMCA review?
+Why is the independent review in Oldham part of a wider GMCA review?

-The Mayor has accepted a request from the Leader of the Council and the Chair of The Oldham Safeguarding Partnership that this element of the assurance process is extended to Oldham.
+In 2019, the Mayor then accepted a request from the Leader of the Council and the Chair of the Oldham Safeguarding Children Partnership that this element of the assurance process is extended to Oldham.

 Terms of reference: